 The PCB Assembly Drawing Table of Contents

-Drawing format: Some CAD systems will generate the drawing format for you while others require you to create it as a separate library shape.
-Whichever method that you use, you will combine that format with your design database to build your drawing.
+Drawing format: Some CAD systems will generate the drawing format for you while others require you to create it as a separate shape.
+Whichever method that you use, you will combine that format with your design database to build your pcb fabrication drawing.

 Board outline: As with a fabrication drawing, you will want to display the board outline of your design.
 Depending on the size of the board, the image can be scaled down to fit the drawing format, or scaled up to show greater detail.

 Part shapes: Within the board outline you will want to display all the part shapes and their reference designators that are going to be soldered onto the board.